 Gen-Z is divergent and revolutionary, so you’ve got to stay adaptable for marketing success.

-To stay ahead, businesses must stay attuned to these changes, shifts in shopping habits, and consumer demands.
+Businesses must stay attuned to shifts in shopping habits and consumer demands.

 The future is unpredictable, and relying on past strategies may not guarantee success in the future.
 Stay ahead of the curve by keeping an eye on current trends and adapting your business strategies accordingly.
 Staying relevant and profitable in today’s ever-changing landscape requires a forward-thinking approach.

 And that approach, friends, is the Metaverse.

 Gen Z marketing refers to the strategies and techniques used to target and engage Generation Z, also known as Gen Z or Zoomers.
 Gen Z refers to the demographic cohort born between the late 1990s and the early 2010s, following the millennial generation.

 - Personalisation and customisation

 - Diversity and inclusivity

 - Social media influence